rustwasm/twiggy/README.md

 #### `twiggy garbage`

-The `twiggy garbage` sub-command finds and display code and data that is not transitively referenced by any exports or public functions.
+The `twiggy garbage` sub-command finds and displays dead code and data that is not transitively referenced by any exports or public functions.

 ```
  Bytes │ Size % │ Garbage Item